 You may have an image in your head about hypnosis from what you’ve seen in the movies or read in books.
-Some of it is accurate while some is not.
+Some of it is accurate while some are not.
 It’s certainly not a sideshow act or a magic trick, even though it can be portrayed that way, such as with hypnotist comedy shows.
 But it’s actually a proven, validated approach to helping with mental health issues.
-Many people turn to hypnosis when they want to quit an addictive behavior, lose weight, deal with an anxiety or kick a phobia.
+Many people turn to hypnosis when they want to quit an addictive behavior, lose weight, deal with anxiety, or kick a phobia.

-Most clinicians agree it can be an impactful, effective therapeutic technique for many conditions, including pain, anxiety and mood disorders.
+Most clinicians agree it can be an impactful, effective therapeutic technique for many conditions, including pain, anxiety, and mood disorders.
 Hypnosis is essentially a therapeutic technique where clinicians make suggestions to those who have undergone a procedure that relaxes them and helps them to focus their minds, according to the American Psychological Association.

 What is It?